 Now let’s summarize what benefits you can achieve from building your own real estate app.

 Benefits of a real estate mobile app

 To create a marketable real estate mobile app, you need to account for your target users’ wants and needs.
-Usually, there are three types of users for a real estate mobile app: buyers, sellers, and realtors.
+Usually, there are three types of users in the real estate business: buyers, sellers, and realtors.
 Each will get their own benefits from your real estate mobile app.

 Benefits for buyers